 Debtholders have a relatively sweet deal – they may have the right to repossess assets of the borrower and will have priority over shareholders if the company collapses.
 These rights reduce the risk for the lender or bondholder and therefore they demand a lower return than shareholders.

-Learning points summary – What are Shares and Why do people invest in Shares?
+What are Shares and Why do People Invest in Shares?

-- Shareholders receive a share of any dividends paid from the profits of the business.
+Shareholders receive a share of any dividends, which is shareholder income funded by the profits of the business.

-- The annual dividend compared to the price of a share is the dividend yield.
-The dividend yield on its own can exceed the interest rate paid by bonds and savings accounts.
+The annual dividend divided by the price of a share calculates the dividend yield.
+The dividend yields sometimes exceed the interest rate paid by bonds and savings accounts.

-- Shareholders can also experience significant gains or losses depending on movements in the market value of their shares.
-News and events which change market expectations of future dividend payments will cause most movements.
+Shareholders also experience any gains or losses arising from changes in the market value of their shares.
+News and events which change market expectations of future dividend payments cause a change in the valuation.

 Next article: What is your Attitude to Risk (Questionnaire)